Independent Contractor Information

 • Writers — if the payment is for an article published in an ASU publication or website.

-If the form is denied or additional information is needed, the department will hear from Tax Services on the next steps.
-Denial will require the department to work with their HR representative to determine how to hire this person as an employee.
+Tax Services will provide the following steps if the form is denied, or additional information is needed.
+A denial will require the department to work with HR to hire the individual as an employee.